Glastonbury share advice on ticket registration for those hoping to get tickets to 2024 festival

 — Glastonbury Festival (@glastonbury) August 17, 2023

-The festival’s Twitter (X) page has now posted on today (August 17) that any Glastonbury ticket registrations submitted prior to 2020 need to be reviewed and confirmed before the next ticket sale.
+The festival’s Twitter (X) page has now posted today (August 17) that any Glastonbury ticket registrations submitted prior to 2020 need to be reviewed and confirmed before the next ticket sale.
 You can do that here.

 They also wrote: “Please also take a moment to review the details and photo(s) we have on file, submitting a more recent photo if your existing one is no longer of a good likeness, and make any other necessary amendments to your registered information no later than 30th September 2023.”